paglimo/beegfs-go/watch/README.md

 about file paths/names inside the file system will be sent in clear text over the network.

-(1) When configuring the subscriber set `grpc-allow-insecure=true`.
+(1) When configuring the subscriber set `grpc-disable-tls=true`.

-## Updating Configuration (without restarting BeeWatch)
+## Updating Configuration (without restarting Watch)

-Currently the following configuration can be updated after BeeWatch has started without requiring a restart:
+Currently the following configuration can be updated after Watch has started without requiring a restart:

 * Subscribers